patrick-llgc/Learning-Deep-Learning/paper_notes/centertrack.md

 tl;dr: Use [CenterNet](centernet.md) to predict offset between neighboring frames.
 Nearest neighbor would work well

 #### Overall impression
 CenterNet achieves the [SOTA of mono3D on nuScenes as of 07/04/2020](https://www.nuscenes.org/object-detection?externalData=all&mapData=all&modalities=Camera).
 On nuScenes it achieves 34 mAP, almost as good as LIDAR based approach one year ago by [PointPillars](pointpillars.md) at 31 mAP.
+(The lidar SOTA performance is refreshed by [CenterPoint](centerpoint.md) to 60 mAP.)

 ##### The complete cycle